 - Completion of the Visual Communication Pre Major coursework (13 units) with a Grade of "C" or better and a minimum GPA of 2.5:

 Approval of student portfolio submitted online through the VC 181 Portfolio Review class and reviewed by the Visual Communication faculty.

 All VC courses at a 200-level or above are restricted to students who successfully complete the first year of Pre Major requirements and pass the Portfolio Review.

-Take the following 70 units with a Grade of "C" or better in each course and a minimum GPA of 2.5:
+Take the following 70 units with a Grade of "C" or better in each course.
+All courses must be completed with a minimum GPA of 2.5: